syncfusion-content/wpf-docs/wpf/SfDataPager/DataBinding.md

 In an OnDemandLoading event, you can use the LoadDynamicItems method to load the data for the corresponding page.

-> Note: In OnDemand paging, you cannot assign a value for the Source property.
+N> In OnDemand paging, you cannot assign a value for the Source property.